The Return of Taco Flavor Doritos?

 Is the Evidence on My Side?

-My personal opinion, like that of many other people, was that today's "original" Taco Doritos were different from the old ones and not as good.
+My personal opinion, like that of many other people, was that today's "original" Taco Doritos are different from the old ones—and not as good.
 But could I determine for sure that it was the Doritos that were at fault and not my memory?